 - 5 Dollar Meal Plan – $28.68

 My income this quarter was almost a perfect split between affiliate and advertising income, with affiliate income pulling ahead by just shy of $400.
 That's good to see.
 Ideally, I'd like my affiliate income to be 2-3x more than my ad income.

-To get this done, in the future I'm planning on focusing more on promoting programs like Proofread Anywhere, Transcribe Anywhere, and similar courses.
+To get this done, in the future I'm planning on focusing more on promoting programs like Proofread Anywhere (future update: I now have a guide on how to become a proofreader), Transcribe Anywhere, and similar courses.
 I've seen a bit of success from them already and I know the courses provide a ton of value, so I'm excited to get more content out around them.

 Another cool, small note: I got paid for my first SiteGround affiliate sale this quarter!
 SiteGround is my favorite web host so I'm happy to send new bloggers and website owners their way.